 Recently when I was scouring the Dynamo blog for a question that would be remotely useful I came across a request that I could sink my teeth into pretty quickly.
-One of the users was asking about the new Revit 2020 functionality regarding the ability to import PDF files.
+One of the users was asking about the new Revit 2020 functionality regarding the ability to import PDF files and for this you can also use a special software to import and edit PDF, such as sodapdf which is great for this purpose.
 Now, as much as we appreciate this newfound functionality, there are things that are missing about it.
 One such thing is the fact that it doesn’t allow to import multiple pages at the same time.
 Yes, PDFs might have multiple pages.
 Who would have thought?
 Anyways, the process of importing them one by one is exactly the kind of stuff that we should not be doing.
 Below is a quick script for Dynamo that will allow you to import multiple pages from a single PDF, and then place them in a view.

 First importing.
 It’s rather simple process:

 What I did here, was add a node called PDF.PageCount to make the process of getting number of pages from a PDF document a little easier.
 Then we are creating something called Image Type Options.
 This tells Revit which page we want to import, and at what resolution.
 The default resolution is 72dpi.
 This usually matters most for how images embedded inside of the PDF are processed, or rather to what quality.

 In the case above we want to process all pages in that PDF, so we simply make a list from 1 to X which creates a list [1,2,3…] and that returns multiple Image Type Options.
 One for each page.
 Then we simply feed that into the ImageTypes.Create node, and out comes imported PDF pages.